ggrensteiner/podcast-sponsor-block/README.md

 The recommended way to run podcast-sponsor-block is as a Docker container.
 See [docs/docker.md](docs/docker.md) for more information.
 Once it's running, see [docs/usage.md](docs/usage.md) for usage instructions.

+### Filtering Young Episodes
+By default, podcast-sponsor-block will include all episodes in the generated RSS feed.
+However, you can configure a threshold to filter out episodes that are too young by setting the `PODCAST_YOUNG_EPISODE_THRESHOLD_HOURS` environment variable.
+Episodes published less than this number of hours ago will be excluded from the RSS feed.